rubayahasansinthiya-lab/Network-Security/python-packet-sniffer-full-guide.md

 ---

-*This guide is based on a video tutorial about building a packet sniffer in Python.
-It has been rewritten in simple, easy-to-understand English for beginners.*

 ---

 <a id="part-3"></a>

-# How to Build the Main Loop of a Packet Sniffer in Python (Easy English Guide)
+# How to Build the Main Loop of a Packet Sniffer in Python

-This guide explains, in simple English, how to build the **main program** for our packet sniffer.
+This guide explains, how to build the **main program** for our packet sniffer.
 This is the part that actually listens for network data and uses our earlier functions to read it.

 ---